-If you want to apply to Seton Hall University, the deadline for Fall 2023 admissions is February 1 and the fee for the application is $55.
+If you are planning on applying to Seton Hall University, the deadline for Fall 2023 admissions is February 1 and the application fee is $55.

 Here's an overiew of some of Seton Hall University's admissions stats.

 |Mean Unweighted GPA||3.6|

 |Admitted Students in Top 10% of Graduating Class||22%|

 |Applicants Who Submit ACTs||5%|

 These are the application deadlines for Seton Hall University.

 |Application Type||Offered||Application Deadline||Notification Deadline|

 |Early Decision I||No||––||––|